sdsu-comp526/fall25/_sources/syllabus.md

 In May 2024, the University Senate extended its definition of plagiarism to include the un-cited use of generative AI applications, specifically: "representing work produced by generative Artificial Intelligence as one’s own."
 Academic freedom ensures that instructors are empowered to determine whether students may use genAI in their classes and to what extent.
 To minimize confusion, we report here a statement regarding the use of AI in this class.

 **Instructor Approved Use of LLMs**: Students should not use generative AI applications, known as large language models (LLMs), in this course except as approved by the instructor.
 Any use of generative AI outside of instructor-approved guidelines constitutes misuse.
 Misuse of generative AI is a violation of the course policy on academic honesty and will be reported to the Center for Student Rights and Responsibilities.
 LLMs, such as OpenAI’s chatGPT, Microsoft’s Co-Pilot, Anthropic’s Claude, Meta’s Llama, Google’s Gemini, etc. are valuable tools, which are still in their infancy, that will likely transform how we teach, learn, and code.
 However, such LLMs are highly sensitive to the (often biased) data that they are trained on and prone to hallucinations leading to inaccurate and unreliable results.
 Hence, it is necessary for the user to have a firm grasp and understanding of the material.

+* Work created by AI tools may not be considered original work and instead, considered _automated plagiarism_.
+It is derived from previously created texts from other sources that the models were trained on, yet doesn't cite sources.
+* AI models have built-in biases (ie, they are trained on limited underlying sources; they reproduce, rather than challenge, errors in the sources)
+* AI tools have limitations (ie, they lack critical thinking to evaluate and reflect on criteria; they lack abductive reasoning to make judgments with incomplete information at hand)

+Given these important ethical caveats, it is crucial for students to learn how to use these tools and other online resources (e.g., [stackoverflow.com](https://stackoverflow.com/questions)) responsibly.
+For my class

-You may use AI tools as an "assistant" and other online resources (e.g., [stackoverflow.com](https://stackoverflow.com/questions)) as aids for the assignments.
-You **must acknowledge** use of examples and aids that you include in your assignments, whether from LLMs or other sources.
+- You **must acknowledge and cite** use of examples and aids that you include in your assignments, whether from LLMs or other sources.
+- You must clearly identify the use of AI-based tools in your work.
+Any work that utilizes AI-based tools must be clearly marked as such, including the specific tool(s) used.
+For example, if you use ChatGPT-3, you must cite "ChatGPT-3.
+(YYYY, Month DD of query).
+"Text of your query and answers".
+- You must be transparent in how you used the AI-based tool, including what work is your original contribution.
+- You must ensure your use of AI-based tools does not violate any copyright or intellectual property law.
+- You must not use AI-based tools to cheat on assessments.
+- You must not use AI-based tools to plagiarize without citation.

 In order to prevent misuse of these tools and to ensure students are adequately learning the material, the Instructor may ask students in class or during office hours about certain topics covered in this course after they have been introduced and the students' answers will contribute to the overall assessment and grades.
+Instructors and graders/TAs may also use AI detector tools.
+If you are found in violation of this policy, you may face penalties such as a reduction in grade, failure of the assignment or assessment, or even failure of the course.
+Finally, it's your responsibility to be aware of the academic integrity policy and take the necessary steps to ensure that your use of AI-based tools is in compliance with this policy.

 ## Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation